-(1) The department requires a provider to seek timely reimbursement from a third party when a client has available third-party resources, except as described under subsections (2) and (3) of this section.
+(1) The medicaid agency requires a provider to seek timely reimbursement from a third party when a client has available third-party resources, except as described under subsections (2) and (3) of this section.

-(2) The department pays for medical services and seeks reimbursement from the liable third party when the claim is for any of the following:
+(2) The agency pays for medical services and seeks reimbursement from a liable third party when the claim is for any of the following:

 (a) Prenatal care;

 (b) Labor, delivery, and postpartum care (except inpatient hospital costs) for a pregnant woman; or

 (c) Preventive pediatric services as covered under the early and periodic screening, diagnosis and treatment program.

 (3) The agency pays for medical services and seeks reimbursement from any liable third party when both of the following apply:

 (a) The provider submits to the agency documentation of billing the third party and the provider has not received payment after thirty days from the date of services; and

 (b) The claim is for a covered service provided to a client on whose behalf the office of support enforcement is enforcing an absent parent to pay support.
 For the purpose of this section, "is enforcing" means the absent parent either:

 (i) Is not complying with an existing court order; or